Cover letter

 photojournalist cover letter template

-This cover letter template gives you a small section to introduce yourself and your skills before the hiring manager even gets to the rest of your cover letter.
+This beautiful cover letter template gives you a small section to introduce yourself and your skills before the hiring manager even gets to the rest of your cover letter.
 This is the perfect place to introduce quantitative results and experience.

 project manager cover letter template